Thursday, July 7, 2016

 3. There are roughly 7,000 languages on earth today, but many are related:

 1. “No” in English is “no” in Spanish, “non” in French, “nein” in German, “nao” in Portuguese.
 These are all part of a language “family.”
-(Note that they all include an "n".
-If you look at the motherly words in those languages, you'll find they all include an "m".)
+Note that they all include an "n".
+If you look at the motherly words in those languages, you'll find they all include an "m".

 2. On the other side of the world, “no” in Chinese is “bu”; “blao” in Thai, “bao” in Laotian.
-How did humans evolve to use a 'b' instead of an 'n' for "no"?
+How did humans evolve to use a 'b' sound instead of an 'n' for "no"?

 4. Linguists believe there are somewhere between 30 and 130 language ‘families,’ depending on which linguist is counting.
 However, tracing these 130 – or even 30 - back to a single language has proven impossible.
 Why, it’s almost as if homo sapiens ‘evolved’ 30 (or 130) different languages simultaneously!
 An absurd theory.
-That list of language ‘families’ does, however, harmonize quite well with the language groups outlined in Genesis chapter 10.
+That list of language ‘families’ does, however, harmonize quite well with the family groups outlined in Genesis chapter 10.

-5. “Researchers' mapping different vocal regions in the [human] brain…found an additional region, representing the voice box (the larynx), which is not present in non-human primates.”
+6. “Researchers' mapping different vocal regions in the [human] brain…found an additional region, representing the voice box (the larynx), which is not present in non-human primates.”

-6. Well, perhaps that was the ‘evolutionary leap’ that lifted homo sapiens above apes?
+7. Well, perhaps that was the ‘evolutionary leap’ that lifted homo sapiens above apes?
 No. It is a complex structure of millions of neurons, not a simple evolutionary hiccup.
 The same reference says: “Merely stimulating one spot in the brain cannot produce speech sounds.
 Rather, speech requires the concerted activity of many different neurons.

-7. And if we were to believe the scientific theory that the modern brain evolved 200,000 years ago but speech only 30,000 years ago, can you imagine the frustration of homo sapiens running around for 170,000 years, unable to express their complex thoughts!
+8. And if we were to believe the scientific theory that the modern brain evolved 200,000 years ago but speech only 30,000 years ago, can you imagine the frustration of homo sapiens running around for 170,000 years, unable to express their complex thoughts!
 (Don't forget, sapiens means "wise.")

-8. What about ape sign language, though?
+9. What about ape sign language, though?
 Couldn’t human speech have evolved from that?
 Linguists working with apes have succeeded in teaching some of them as many as 400 signs.
 But no, that bears no relationship to speech.
 Apes in the wild do not sign.
 They do not even use descriptive gestures.
 “Gestures have a human basis,” says researcher Gabriela Appel.

-9. So, if apes signing isn’t rudimentary language, what is it?
+10. So, if apes signing isn’t rudimentary language, what is it?
 According to scientists Terrace, Petitto, Sanders, and Bever, “Though apes and chimps can learn vocabulary, they cannot combine them to create new meanings, which is a hallmark of human language.”

 Think back to that Genesis account.
 God changed: